RawkodeAcademy/RawkodeAcademy/README.md

 ## Linter

 The episode file linter resides in [linter](linter).
-When an episode file is valid, it exits with a status code of 0.
-When an episode file is invalid, it exits with a status code of 1 and prints the errors to standard error.
+When a file is valid, it exits with a status code of 0.
+When a file is invalid, it exits with a status code of 1 and prints the errors to standard error.

 A sample episode file is provided via [sample_episode.hcl](linter/sample_episode.hcl).